 Perhaps one of the most important things to consider is how you manage your cash flow.
 “First off, look at your business plan and your monthly budget,” says Beverly Harzog, a financial journalist and spokeswoman for cardratings.com to Inc.com.
 “When you know what your cash flow is going to be from the beginning to the end of the month, specifically which days might be higher than others, that can be a huge benefit to you.
 You can then negotiate with your creditor your balance due date so it coincides with the flow projection.”

-When it comes to small business credit card rewards, which I mentioned earlier, they can often be tailored to your specific needs, so it’s important to do your research and compare the benefits of different credit cards.
+When it comes to small business credit card rewards, which I mentioned earlier, they can often be tailored to your specific needs.
+Therefore, it’s important to do your research and compare the benefits of different credit cards.
 A good website for that is CreditCards.com.

 MANAGING EMPLOYEE CARDS

 If you have employees who use your business cards, make sure you monitor their spending closely.
-Set specific guidelines and have a written company policy on the use of the cards — and check the statements you receive.
+Set specific guidelines and have a written company policy on the use of the cards.
+Also, thoroughly check the statements you receive.
 If you do your banking online, which you should, it’s easy to check these statements and keep abreast of how your employees are spending the company dime.